 Graduate applicants are expected to contact their prospective advisors in advance.
 It is useful to discuss shared research interests, to inquire whether the faculty member is taking new students, and to decide whether this can become a productive relationship.
 This faculty advisor will then be able to more effectively advocate for the applicant’s candidacy based upon this correspondence.
 Candidates requesting consideration for admission to the MA/PhD or PhD program in History must complete the online application through KU's Office of Graduate Studies.
 Information about minimum requirements and codes for GRE or TOEFL tests can be found on their site.
 Note that documents, including a writing sample and transcripts, should be uploaded to the application.
-There is no need to send hard copies of application materials to the History Department.
+There is no need to send hard copies of application materials to the Department of History.
 When you submit your online application, it is made available to the Department of History.
-The application deadline for Fall 2015 entry is December 1, 2014.
-International applicants must submit their materials by November 15, 2014.
+The application deadline for Fall 2017 entry is January 1, 2017.
+International applicants must submit their materials by December 15, 2016.

 The application materials that each candidate must submit are:

 - Statement of Academic Objectives, including a clear plan for graduate research in a specific field of study (maximum 3 pages)